-- Install an entry monument at the northeast corner of Euclid and Merrill Avenues to identify the Ontario Ranch area and/or the Ontario Ranch Business Park.
+- 1. Install entry monument signage to identify the South Ontario Logistics Center.
 Entry monuments shall be designed in accordance with City of Ontario Traffic and Transportation Guidelines for monument placement. - 2.
 Employ signage to identify a center and tenants within a center, direct vehicular traffic, and provide on-site way-finding for pedestrians. - 3.
 Employ signage within industrial sites to give direction to loading and receiving, visitor parking, and other special uses. - 4.
-Provide a unifying sign theme in developments with multiple users.

-- 5. Coordinate signage with the building design, materials, color, size, and placement. - 6.
-Select signage with backlit or internally illuminated individual channel letters.
+Provide a unifying sign theme in developments with multiple users. - 5.
+Coordinate signage with the building design, materials, colors, size, and placement. - 6.
+Design signage with backlit or internally illuminated individual channel letters.
 Can-type box signs with translucent backlit panels are discouraged. - 7.
 Avoid covering significant architectural elements with signage. - 8.
 Position flush-mounted signs with respect to architectural features and align with signs on other buildings to maintain a pattern. - 9.
 Place street address signs perpendicular to approaching vehicular traffic. - 10.
-Ensure signage located within a landscaped planter is not blocked or damaged by plant materials. - 11.
+Ensure signage located within a landscape planter is not blocked or damaged by plant materials. - 11.
 Conserve energy by utilizing an automatic illumination shut-off mechanism when businesses are closed. - 12.
-Construct signs from high quality materials and avoid exposed wiring, ballasts, conduits, fasteners, raceways, or similar hardware.
+Construct signs from high-quality materials and avoid exposed wiring, ballasts, conduits, fasteners, raceways, or similar hardware.